 The thing is that these descriptions are distributed to many online stores.
 And most of them are leaving the text in its original form.
 All this leads to several pages with non-unique content and filters from Google.
 To make this an even worse mistake, these manufacturer descriptions are usually not written in a way that sells.

 The rule here is: always create unique content.
 Google has been getting better and better at kicking websites down the rankings because of duplicate content and content scraping.

 Now creating unique content for thousands of products or wildly varying inventories can be a daunting task.
 I’ve been there before.
 You may want to consider putting a NO INDEX meta tag on product pages that you can’t write unique content for.

-If you have thousands of product pages that you either can’t get to, or will be out your inventory in a matter of days, then certainly consider keeping them out the search engines.
+If you have thousands of product pages that you either can’t get to or will be out of your inventory in a matter of days, then certainly consider keeping them out of the search engines.
 The point here is you don’t want to have thousands of pages with no unique content compared to only a few that do.
-What this does is it makes your website look like it has automatically generated thousands of simple webpages to try to gain SEO traffic.
+What this does is it makes your website look like it has automatically generated thousands of simple web pages to try to gain SEO traffic.
 That’s exactly what you don’t want it to look like.

 It’s much better to keep your SEO in good standing than let it suffer from poorly optimized product pages or a spammy looking content strategy.